chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 ## Clean-up

-There's a lot of stuff here we don't need right now.
+There's a lot of stuff here we don't need.
 Let's start with the `static` directory: remove the borat image, replace the icons and make the manifest file meaningful.
 Open `global.css` and add some resets for our lists:

 ```css
 ul {